alphagov-mirror/govuk-frontend/docs/contributing/testing.md

 In your project folder, run `npm test` to run the automated tests, including linting.

-If a test fails, you should check your code for any errors, then fix any tests you need to.
+If a test fails, you should check your code for any errors, then update any tests you need to.

 ## 5. Write new tests

 You should write new tests if you’ve created a new component, or changed the way a component works by:

-- changing or adding to its JavaScript code
+- changing or adding to the component's JavaScript code
-- changing or adding to its Nunjucks macro
+- changing or adding to the component's Nunjucks macro
 - creating or updating a Sass mixin or function

 If you’re not sure how to write new tests, ask a developer on your team to help you or [contact us](https://design-system.service.gov.uk/#support).